gavinbunney/terraform-provider-kubectl/docusaurus/docs/resource_manifest.md

 Create a Kubernetes resource using raw YAML manifests.

+This resource handles creation, deletion and even updating your kubernetes resources.
+This allows complete lifecycle management of your kubernetes resources are terraform resources!

 Behind the scenes, this provider uses the same capability as the `kubectl apply` command, that is, you can update the YAML inline and the resource will be updated in place in kubernetes.

 ## Example Usage